 State and local test results continue to indicate that we are moving in the right direction as a District.
-After eight years of consistent District-wide gains in proficiency on the Academic Performance Index (API), our students began using a testing tool two years ago called the California Assessment of Student Performance (CAASPP).
-CAASPP results for 2016 showed that students in GUSD outperformed their statewide peers in mathematics while equaling them in English Language Arts.
+After eight years of consistent District-wide gains in proficiency on the Academic Performance Index (API), our students began using a testing tool five years ago called the California Assessment of Student Performance (CAASPP).
+In the five years since the implementation of the CAASPP program, GUSD students have outperformed their statewide peers in mathematics while being nearly equal to them in English Language Arts.

-The GUSD graduation rate for the 2015-16 cohort was 92.1 percent, an increase of more than 7 percentage points over the last five years.
-The GUSD dropout rate for 2015-16 was 4.7 percent, declining over two percentage points over the previous year and half what it was 5 years before.
-This data demonstrates that our efforts to ensure students are engaged and actively participating in school have been successful and have resulted in both positive gains in our graduation rates and a significant decline in dropout rates.
+The GUSD graduation rate for the 2018-19 cohort was 90.3%, as compared to the statewide rate of 88.1% and the rate in Santa Clara County of 90.1%, an increase of more than five percentage points in a six-year period.
+The GUSD dropout rate for 2018-19 cohort was 4.7 percent, in comparison to the statewide rate of 6.5%, and 5.7% in Santa Clara County.
+This is a 5% decline in a six-year period and demonstrates that our efforts to ensure that students are engaged and actively participating in school have been successful and have resulted in both positive gains in our graduation rates and a significant decline in dropout rates.

 Schools in the Gilroy Unified School District have also been the recipients of a number of prestigious honors and awards over the last several years.
-Solorsano Middle School received the California Department of Education Gold Ribbon Award for their Restorative Justice Program as well as the federal Title I Academic Achieving School Award; Dr. T J Owens Gilroy Early College Academy (GECA), Gilroy High School, Christopher High School and Rod Kelley Elementary School were all recognized as Honor Roll schools; Rod Kelley Elementary School received the School of Excellence Award from the California Association for Bilingual Education (CABE) for its Dual Immersion Program; Gilroy High School’s Biomedical Science Academy was the recipient of the Santa Clara County School Boards’ Association Glenn W. Hoffman Exemplary Program Award; and the District’s Dual Immersion Program located at Las Animas Elementary, Rod Kelley Elementary, So.
-Valley Middle School and Gilroy High School received the California School Board Association’s prestigious Golden Bell Award.
+Seven district schools have been recognized as California Distinguished Schools: GECA, Las Animas Elementary, Rod Kelley Elementary, Brownell Middle, Solorsano Middle, Christopher High and Gilroy High.
+Solorsano Middle School received the California Department of Education Gold Ribbon Award for their Restorative Justice Program as well as the federal Title I Academic Achieving School Award; Dr. TJ Owens Gilroy Early College Academy (GECA), Gilroy High School, Christopher High School, Las Animas Elementary School and Rod Kelley Elementary School were all recognized as Honor Roll schools; Rod Kelley Elementary School also received the School of Excellence Award from the California Association for Bilingual Education (CABE) for its Dual Immersion Program and was named one of the top schools for underserved students by Innovate Public Schools; Gilroy High School’s Biomedical Science Academy was the recipient of the Santa Clara County School Boards’ Association Glenn W. Hoffman Exemplary Program Award; and the District’s Dual Immersion Program located at Las Animas Elementary, Rod Kelley Elementary, South Valley Middle School and Gilroy High School all received the California School Board Association’s prestigious Golden Bell Award.